We found 7 experts who’ve traveled with their drones and asked them to share their top tips for traveling with a drone.

 Check KnowBeforeYouFly.com for potential information about flying your drone in your country of destination.

-Traveling with a Drone Tip #2: Can I take my drone to my final destination (e.g. national park, tourist attraction, etc)?
+Traveling with your Drone Tip #2: Can I take my drone to my final destination (e.g. national park, tourist attraction, etc)?

 From: Our Kind of Crazy